Man-eating animal: Cougars

-The only documented man-eaters among the great apes are humans themselves and chimpanzees.
-As humans encroach further on chimpanzee habitat, the occurrence of them killing human children has allegedly become more common.

 Canids

 Wolves

 Contrasted to other carnivorous mammals known to attack humans for food, the frequency with which wolves have been recorded to kill people is rather low, indicating that, though potentially dangerous, wolves are among the least threatening for their size and predatory potential, except for the dog which poses lethal hazards for reasons other than predation.
 In the rare cases in which man-eating wolf attacks occur, the majority of victims are children.
 Habituation is a known factor contributing to some man-eating wolf attacks which results from living close to human habitations, causing wolves to lose their fear of humans and consequently approach too closely, much like urban coyotes.
 Habituation can also happen when people intentionally encourage wolves to approach them, usually by offering them food, or unintentionally, when people do not sufficiently intimidate them.
 This is corroborated by accounts demonstrating that wolves in protected areas are more likely to show boldness toward humans than ones in areas where they are actively hunted.